Business Email Address Privacy

 Let’s use this analogy…

-This is conducive to taking your contact’s phone number and giving it to strangers.
-Strangers who they don’t know.
+This is conducive to taking your contact’s phone number and giving it to strangers—strangers whom they don’t know.

 The same thing happens with email addresses every single day.
-We’ve all had this happen to us, and it’s not okay.
-Particularly when it comes to business, where you are trying to promote trust and reliability.
+We’ve all had this happen to us, and it’s not okay, particularly in business, where you are trying to promote trust and reliability.

-Yet, every day we receive messages or forwarded emails from well-intentioned business contacts listing all those they are sending to in the To: field.
-Visible to others they have not met or do not know.
+Yet, every day, we receive messages or forwarded emails from well-intentioned business contacts who list all those they are sending to in the To: field, making themselves visible to others they have not met or do not know.

-If you do this and are thinking, “no big deal,” — it is a big deal.
-If the only thing all those addresses you are sending to have in common is you, you have breached your contact’s privacy by publicizing their emails to people they don’t know.
+If you do this and think, ” No big deal,” it is a big deal.
+If the only thing all those addresses you are sending to have in common is you, you have breached your contacts’ privacy by publicizing their emails to people they don’t know.

-Talk about completely disregarding their privacy, not to mention putting your lack of tech-savvy on display for all to see.
+Talk about completely disregarding their privacy, not to mention displaying your lack of tech savvy for all to see.

 Handling Unnecessary Exposure

-I get inquiries from business onliners who have been on the receiving end of such emails.
+I get inquiries from business onliners who have been receiving such emails.
 There are two issues they ask me about:

-So as you can see, contacts do not appreciate their email addresses being made public without their permission.
+As you can see, contacts do not appreciate their email addresses being made public without their permission.
 Some assume they can then spam those addresses because they are visible.
-By not respecting your contact’s privacy, you are, in fact, opening them up to additional unwanted emails.
+By not respecting your contacts’ privacy, you are, in fact, opening them up to additional unwanted emails.

-Part of this problem is the BCc: is not readily visible with some programs.
+Part of this problem is the BCc:, which is not readily visible in some programs.
 Sometimes, it isn’t easy to find, and you have to search for the BCc: option.
-I use PostBox, where I can choose to make the BCc: field visible.
+I can choose to make the BCc: field visible.
 However, for other software and Web-based sites, you may have to do some poking around.

 Find the BCc: and Use It